First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 What the areas of primary concern are

-1. Chemical hazards
+1. Chemical contaminants

 Below is a list of contaminants identified as of particular concern for the FNECP.
-Other environmental contaminants of potential health concern to First Nations communities not outlined here may also be included in FNECP research projects if there is documented evidence of these substances being a hazard to human health:
+Other environmental contaminants of potential health concern to First Nations communities not outlined here may also be included in FNECP research projects if there is documented evidence of these substances being a risk to human health:

 • Persistent organic pollutants monitored under the Stockholm Convention on Persistent Organic Pollutants (2004-2020).